NunoFAntunes/DevPane/docs/GUI.md

     checkbox, a click-to-edit `GtkEditableLabel` for the text, and a hover-visible 🗑 delete button.
 Rows are draggable for reordering (the drop indicator is a 2px accent-color underline / overline on the target row).
+A permanently-visible **phantom row** at the bottom of the list ("Add subtask…") is the entry point for new subtasks — click it (or any empty area below the rows) to start editing; press Enter with non-empty text to promote it to a real subtask, at which point focus jumps to a fresh phantom below for chained entry.
+Empty commits are discarded.
+The whole list is persisted to a JSON sidecar at
-The whole list is persisted to a JSON sidecar at `$XDG_DATA_HOME/devpane/subtasks/<task-stem>.json` on every
+    `$XDG_DATA_HOME/devpane/subtasks/<task-stem>.json` on every
     mutation.
-Empty-string commit removes the row, which means adding a subtask and pressing Escape with no text simply cancels.
+Existing rows still follow the same rule: empty-string commit removes the row.
   - **Right: editor** — the existing `GtkSourceView`.
 Notes belong to the parent task only; subtasks don't have their own notes.